Living costs in Australia

 SCIC Accommodation Partner

-• Our accommodation partner, Study Vision, can help you find accommodation for when you arrive in Australia.
-Please see their website for more information.
+Our accommodation partner, Study Vision, can help you find accommodation for when you arrive in Australia.

-• If you are aged under 18 years old, Study Vision can also help you with Welfare/Guardianship, which is required for your visa application.
-Please see their application procedure for information on how to apply.
+- If you are under 18 years old, Study Vision can arrange a homestay for you, as well as help you with Welfare/Guardianship, which is required for your visa application.

 Other living expenses

 • Groceries and eating out – $80 to $280 per week